singlestore-labs/singlestore-fivetran-destination/docs/setup-guide.md

     - `Port`: Default is `3306`
     - `Username`: Username of the SingleStore database user
     - `Password`: Password of the SingleStore database user
-- A Fivetran account with [permission to add destinations](/docs/using-fivetran/fivetran-dashboard/account-management/role-based-access-control#legacyandnewrbacmodel).
+- A Fivetran account with the [Create Destinations or Manage Destinations](/docs/using-fivetran/fivetran-dashboard/account-management/role-based-access-control#rbacpermissions) permissions.

 ---